-calls.
-Each has a different For centuries, people have tried to arrangement - one is send signals over long distances using bonfires and flashing mirrors to carry piece apparatus for messages.
-It was the Frenchman Claude speaking and listening.
-All calls had to be made Chappe who in 1793 devised the word via the operator. "telegraph" (literally, writing at a distance) to describe his message machine.
+${ m For}$ centuries, people have tried to send signals over long distances using bonfires and flashing mirrors to carry messages.
+It was the Frenchman Claude Chappe who in 1793 devised the word "telegraph" (literally, writing at a distance) to describe his message machine.
 Moving arms mounted on towertops signaled numbers and letters.
 Over the next 40 years, electric telegraphs were developed.
 And in 1876 Alexander Graham Bell invented the telephone, enabling speech to be sent along wires for the first time.
 Bell's work with the deaf led to an interest in how sounds are produced by vibrations in the air.
 His research on a device called the "harmonic telegraph" led him to discover that an electric current could be changed to resemble the vibrations made by a speaking voice.
 This was the principle on which he based the telephone.